IIIF/registry/README.md

 ## Registry JSON format

-To registry a link to your streams we use the following JSON structure:
+To register a link to your streams we use the following JSON structure:

 ```
 {